AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 From left to right, those are:

-1. `i`: line endings in Git's **i**ndex.
+1. `i`: line endings in Git's **i**ndex (and, by extension, the repo).
 Should be `lf` for text files.
-2. `w`: line endings in Git's **w**orking tree.
+2. `w`: line endings in your **w**orking tree.
 May be either `lf` or `crlf` for text files.
 3. `attr`: The attribute that applies to the file.
 In this example, that's `text=auto`.
 4. The file name itself.

 For binary files like images, note that you'll see `-text` for both the index and working tree line endings.
-This means that Git correctly identified the file as binary and left it alone:
+This means that Git correctly isolated those binary files, leaving them untouched:

 ```
 i/-text w/-text attr/text=auto  image.png